Zabriskije/SD-to-CoreML/README.md

 ## Requirements

-The script assumes you have Homebrew, Wget, Xcode, and Miniconda (with the ml-stable-diffusion env) already installed.
+The script assumes you have Homebrew, Wget, Xcode, and Miniconda (with the `ml-stable-diffusion` environment) already installed.
 If not, please proceed as follows:

 1. Install Homebrew and remember to follow the instructions under "Next steps"